reg-viz/reg-actions/README.md

 - Default: N/A

 Matching threshold, ranges from 0 to 1.
 Smaller values make the comparison more sensitive.
 0 by default.
+Specifically, you can set how much of a difference in the YIQ difference metric should be considered a different pixel.
+If there is a difference between pixels, it will be treated as "same pixel" if it is within this threshold.

 #### `threshold-rate` (Optional)